DSLBD GRANT DEBRIEF AND GRIEVANCE PROCEDURES FOR APPLICANTS

 Notification of Grant Applicant Selection

-- To engage in the debriefing process, an applicant must request a debrief within three (3) business days of the notification of grant selection.
+- To engage in the debriefing process, an applicant must request a debrief within three (3) business days of a notice of non-award.

-- The request to meet with relevant staff shall be made via the booking link provided in the Notice of Non-Award.
+- The request to meet with relevant staff shall be made via the booking link provided in the relevant notice of non-award.
 (Other meeting options may be made available as needed.)

 - DSLBD will conduct these meetings at a mutually agreeable time as soon as practicable.